MeteorLyon/meteor-boilerplate/app/admin/README.md

-use iron-cli (with linux) to manage collection (and user ?) here and other features
+use orionjs to manage admin of the app